-- Text messages or direct messages on apps such as WhatsApp, Facebook Messenger, emails or Instagram messenger;
+- Text messages or direct messages on apps such as WhatsApp, Facebook Messenger, Instagram, or emails;

-- Photographs of parents not acting in a safe and responsible manner;
+- Photographs of parents acting in an unsafe and/or irresponsible manner;

 - Facebook, Twitter or Instagram posts relating to the location of a child which was not agreed upon by the parties;